-Over time, OECD’s focus has broadened to include extensive contacts with non-member economies and it now maintains co-operative relations with a large number of them.
+Over time, OECD’s focus has broadened to include extensive contacts with non-Members and it now maintains co-operative relations with a large number of them.

-OECD has official relations with other international organisations and bodies, such as the International Labour Organization, Food and Agriculture Organization, International Monetary Fund, World Bank, International Atomic Energy Agency, and many other United Nations bodies.
-OECD also co-ordinates with the International Transport Forum, an independent body linked to OECD that deals with issues of improvement of all forms of transport.
+The OECD has multiple relations with other international organisations and institutions, such as the International Labour Organization, Food and Agriculture Organization, International Monetary Fund, World Bank, International Atomic Energy Agency, and many United Nations bodies.
+In addition, the OECD is an active partner of the G20.

-The OECD also maintains close relationship with parliamentarians, notably through its long-standing links with the Council of Europe Parliamentary Assembly, and with the NATO Parliamentary Assembly.
+The OECD also maintains close relationship with parliamentarians, notably through its Global Parliamentary Network and long-standing links with the Council of Europe and NATO Parliamentary Assemblies.

 The annual OECD Forum is a global platform for exchange of ideas, sharing knowledge and building networks.
 It brings together all stakeholders including government ministers, representatives of international organisations, and leaders of business, trade unions and civil society.